EALopez1228/OpenSourceProject/README.md

 CODE DESIGN:
-We added comments to the more difficult to understand portions of the code for clarity's sake as well as any lines of code we personally added.
+We added comments to the more difficult to understand portions of the code for clarity's sake as well as any lines of code we personally added..